epilys/simulans/DEVELOPMENT.md

 ### Debugging JIT IR

-For Cranelift, the JIT can dump its IR representation when translating a block when you pass `RUST_LOG=trace`.
+For Cranelift, the JIT can dump its IR representation when translating a block when you enable `--trace-items cranelift_jit`.

 ### Debugging native JITed code